 Consistent with the Biomedical Sciences Handbook, students enrolled in the Cellular & Integrative Physiology Graduate Program are required to maintain at the minimum a cumulative grade point average (GPA) of 3.00.
 Students in our program are expected to obtain the grade of B or better in ALL Program courses taken.
 Students who fulfill the above requirements will be in good standing.
 Students are also expected to adhere to a high standard of professional conduct, including exhibiting integrity in both their academic and scientific endeavors and maintaining the highest levels of scientific citizenship and professional interactions.

-Admission to the Ph.D. program in the Department of Physiology and Pharmacology, and enrollment in graduate courses, does not of itself guarantee acceptance of the student as a candidate for a Ph.D. degree.
+Admission to the Cellular and Integrative Physiology Ph.D. program, and enrollment in graduate courses, does not of itself guarantee acceptance of the student as a candidate for a Ph.D. degree.
 To advance to doctoral candidacy a student must satisfactorily pass a qualifying examination.

-Both the M.S. and Ph.D. curricula are year-round programs that must be undertaken with a full-time commitment.
+The Ph.D. curriculum is a year-round program that must be undertaken with a full-time commitment.
 Based on previous experience, we have found that outside employment is incompatible with timely satisfactory progress in the graduate program and is strongly discouraged.

 Both Ph.D. and M.S. students may be eligible for loans.
 Please visit the WVU Financial Aid Office for more information.